-Risk What is known Effect on people from different racial groups It is useful to collect more information on bendamustine in people from different ethnic groups, since they may react differently to medicines.
-Use during pregnancy and breast feeding Pregnancy Bendamustine has not been studied in pregnant women.
+Risk What is known Effect on people from different racial It is useful to collect more information on bendamustine in people from differen groups ethnic groups, since they may react differently to medicines.
+Patients below 18 years of age Bendamustine has not been studied in children and adolescents.
+Exposure during pregnancy and Pregnancy lactation Bendamustine has not been studied in pregnant women.
 However, bendamustine can cause genetic damage and has caused malformations in animal studies.
 Bendamustine should not be used during pregnancy unless the doctor thinks it is strictly necessary.
 Women in reproductive age must use an effective method of contraception both before and during treatment with bendamustine.
 If pregnancy occurs during treatment with bendamustine the doctor must be informed immediately and genetic consultation should be sought.

-Risk What is known Breast-feeding Bendamustine has not been studied in breast-feeding women.
+Breastfeeding Bendamustine has not been studied in breastfeeding women.
 It is not known if bendamustine passes into the breast milk.
 Therefore, bendamustine must not be administered during breast-feeding.
-If treatment with bendamustine is necessary during lactation, the patient must stop breast-feeding.
-Patients below age of 18 years Bendamustine has not been studied in children and adolescents.
+If treatment with bendamustine is neces during lactation, the patient must stop breastfeeding.